 Scope Building constructed this shelter at Watarrka National Park, in the remote area of Kings Canyon.
-It was constructed with a rusted structural steel enclosure including three types of rusted perforated metal sheets designed to be reminiscent of an echidna.
-New exposed aggregate concrete, with four different paver types and patterns, and rock landscape to cover exposed footings was installed.
+It comprised a rusted structural steel enclosure, clad with three types of rusted perforated metal sheets designed to be suggestive of an echidna.
+Flooring comprised exposed aggregate concrete, with four different paver types.
+Scope installed rocks and landscaping to cover exposed footings.

-Works for this project included adding new service connections including power, communications, water, sewerage, and paving.
-In addition new chilled water fountain, interactive TV and signage was installed.
+Additional works included adding new service connections – power, communications, water, and sewerage.
+Inside the shelter Scope installed a new chilled water fountain, interactive TV and interpretive signage.

 This project was awarded The George Goyder Award for Urban Design at the NT Architecture Awards.

-The new Entry Sign was delivered by scope under a Design and Construct contract designed to make statement at the southern entrance to National Park on the Luritja Road.
-This project was completed to meet high expectation of impact and quality.
+The new Entry Sign was delivered by Scope Building under a Design and Construct contract.
+It was designed to make a high impact statement at the southern entrance to National Park on the Luritja Road.